vishalsha/Flask-Demo-App/readme.txt

 Execution Flow:

 Install python.
-Run the below commands in command prompt
+Run the below commands in command prompt under the project directory.

 1. py -m venv env
 This comamnd creates an environment, which should be specific to the project.